1-4 | 5-8 | 9-12

 17 jewel manual wind Swiss As 970 movement is marked "Elbon Watch Co." it has just been serviced it is running well and keeping good time.
 Black dial with diamond like stone markers and silver hands.
 White gold filled case with 5 rhinestone type diamonds between the top and bottom lugs.
 Case has stainless steel back.
 New black leather band.
 Size 23 mm. across x 33 mm. lug end to lug end.
 Cir.
 1940's/50's.

-White dial with gold markers that have luminous centers, gold hands with luminous centers and date at "3".
+Silver dial with luminous markers, black hands with luminous centers and date at "3".
 Battery operated quartz movement is running well and keeping good time.
-Stainless steel case with stainless steel screw on back and 1-way moveable bezel.
-2-tone stainless steel/yellow gold plated band with Bulova marked clasp.
-Gold centers of the band are showing some wear but still lots of good use.
-It measures 36 mm. across and 43 mm. end to end.
-Will not fit a large wrist but perfect for smaller wrist.
+Brushed stainless steel case with stainless steel screw on back that is marked "Water Resistant 200M Tested-Stainless Steel-Swiss Made-Sapphire Crystal", Tag Heuer marked crown and 1-way moveable bezel.
+Stainless steel band with Tag Heuer marked locking clasp.
+It measures 34 mm. across and 40 mm. lug end to lug end.

 Here is a very unusual wrist watch, if you look at it the case looks like a automobile.
 It is 2-tone stainless steel/yellow gold plated case that is in the shape of a car and stainless steel back that is marked "Ford".
 Battery operated quartz movement is running well and keeping good time.
 Yellow dial with luminous markers, gold hands with luminous centers is marked "Ford" under the "12".
 2-tone stainless steel/yellow gold plated band with Ford marked clasp.
 It measures 33 mm. across and 45 mm. end to end.
 Not sure when this was made but I would guess maybe 15-20 years ago.
 You will love showing this one off and wearing it to work.